Garmon: Georgia and Armenia

-The garmoni came to Georgia and Armenia from Europe, namely from Russia, in the 1830s, and immediately became popular among folk musicians.
+The garmoni came to Georgia and Armenia from Eastern Europe, namely from Russia, in the 1830s, and immediately became popular among folk musicians.
 It is especially popular in Tusheti, where it is used as an accompanying instrument for vocals, and also as a solo instrument.
 The garmoni has two miniature variants, the buzika and the tsiko-tsiko.

 The buzika is widespread especially among the mountain inhabitants of Georgia, with its own distinct sound.
 It is considered a women's instrument, and often a bride was presented with a buzik at the time of her engagement.
 It was widely used for national holidays, festivals, and parties, and is associated mainly with song and dance melodies.
 It is also sometimes used for performing solo melodies, or in an ensemble with a doli (drum), daira, diplipito, and panduri.

 The tsiko-tsiko, came to Georgia and Armenia from Europe in the 1830s, and mainly accompanies dances.